Not an American user?

 - The Spider

 The Spider will attempt to distract the player from attacking the Centipede.
 It will destroy any mushroom it touches.
-Spiders will score more points if it is hit in closer distances.
+Spiders will score more points if it is hit at closer distances.

 - The Flea